 How CoBen affects you depends on your personal situation and the benefit plans you choose.
 Remember, CoBen offers you the opportunity to make benefit choices in order to maximize the total benefit allowance the state provides to you, or receive additional taxable monthly income.

 If you are going to make a change in your benefit choices, you may want to use the Benefits Calculator to help you determine your deduction or deposit amount, based on which health and dental plans you choose.
 You simply click on your health and dental plan choices, and how many dependents you cover.
 The calculator automatically computes the total cost of the benefits you select and subtracts them from the CoBen Allowance.
 The result shows whether you have a monthly benefit deduction or receive extra cash.
-Note: The calculator performs best on Internet Explorer and does not work on certain smart phones and mobile devices.

 All employees are automatically enrolled in the state's vision plan.
 Therefore, you need to add in the cost of this coverage when calculating the total cost of your benefits.
 For employees in CoBen, enrollment in the vision plan is mandatory.

 The state will establish one "combined" employer contribution (known as a "CoBen Allowance") amount for your health, dental, and vision benefits.
 The CoBen allowance is automatically established in the SCO payroll system; therefore, no enrollment form is required.
 Based on the health, dental, and vision plans you choose, the full premium cost is deducted from the benefit CoBen allowance.
 Eligible employees are automatically enrolled in the state's vision plan.
 The vision benefit is mandatory under CoBen, you may not cancel your state-sponsored vision coverage.